 To sum up

 Sweating alone isn’t a reliable indicator of how much weight you’re going to lose and how many calories you will burn.
-Nor does sweat volume indicate how fit you are.
+Likewise, the quantity of sweat doesn’t necessarily reflect how physically fit you are.